music-encoding/guidelines/v4/elements/source.md

    <h3 id="source">&lt;source&gt;</h3>
    <table class="wovenodd">
       <tr>
-         <td colspan="2" class="wovenodd-col2">A bibliographic description of a source used in the creation of the electronic
+         <td colspan="2" class="wovenodd-col2">A bibliographic description of a source used in the creation of the electronic file
-            file.
+            or the
+            physical embodiment of an expression of a work.
          </td>
       </tr>
       <tr>